Reopening the economy

 I am considering laying off some staff temporarily due to the COVID19 pandemic's State of Emergency.
 What do I need to know?

 An employer has the option to implement a temporary layoff as part of their response to the public emergency during an order of the medical health officer or an emergency declaration by the Government of Saskatchewan.
-With the amended regulation, if the employment relationship provides for layoffs, an employer may temporarily lay off an employee for up to two weeks following the public emergency period without having to provide notice or pay instead of notice to the employee.

 Employees on a temporary layoff would still be considered employees but would be able to apply for Federal Employment Insurance Benefits.